Catalina Bárcena: Life

 During the Civil War she chose to go into exile, accompanying her sister María Luisa de la Cotera.
 Maria Luisa was married to a Catalan ship's captain whose father was Juan Antonio Molinas Soler, President of the Port of Barcelona, of the New Vulcano shipyards and of the "Association of Industrial Engineers" ("Asociación de Ingenieros Industriales").
 Through his connections they were able to leave the country, apparently accompanied by Bárcena's lover, Gregorio Martínez Sierra, arriving at Oran and settling in Tétouan in 1936.
 Morocco was less brutally disrupted by the fighting than Spain itself.
-Nevertheless, Bárcena and Martínez Sierra did not long remain with her sister's family, preferring to make their ways at various stages in Marseilles, Paris and Buenos Aires where they remained for nearly a decade.
+Nevertheless, Bárcena and Martínez Sierra did not long remain with her sister's family, preferring to make their ways at various stages in Marseille, Paris and Buenos Aires where they remained for nearly a decade.
 The two of them went back to Madrid only in 1947.
 By this time Martínez Sierra was ill with cancer and he died a few weeks after their return.

 Bárcena was approaching conventional retirement age and there was no return to her pre-war stardom, but she remained actively engaged in the world of theatre.
 In 1948 she formed the "Compañía Cómico-Dramática Española" comic theatre company, with herself as its leading actress.
-The company had its debut at the Madrid Comedy Theatre ("Teatro de la Comedia") with "Pygmalion", followed in 1949 by another foreign play, "Fifty Years of Happiness".
-In 1954 they presented " Leyenda de una vida" ("Story of a life") at the city's Teatro Infanta Isabel.
+The company had its debut at the Madrid Teatro de la Comedia ('Comedy Theatre') with Pygmalion, followed in 1949 by another foreign play, Fifty Years of Happiness.
+In 1954 they presented Leyenda de una vida (Story of a life) at the city's Teatro Infanta Isabel.

 In 1971 or 1972 she received the National Theatre Prize.
-After she died in 1978, one of the most memorable epitaphs was penned by Lorca, by now himself something of a "grand old man" of the theatre, who dedicated a poem to her memory in which he recalled her voice as having "sounded like music and crystal" ("sonaba a música y cristal").
+After she died in 1978, one of the most memorable epitaphs was penned by Lorca, who dedicated a poem to her memory in which he recalled her voice as having "sounded like music and crystal" ("sonaba a música y cristal").

 Personal

 While working at the company of María Guerrero, Catalina Bárcena was noticed by Guerrero's loose-living husband, the actor Fernando Díaz de Mendoza y Aguado.
 She christened their son Fernando.
 Fernando Díaz de Mendoza y Aguado had sons by various women: they were all christened Fernando.
 Meanwhile, Catalina hastily married not her boss's husband, but a more junior actor in the company, called Ricardo Vargas.
 By 1916 the couple were evidently separated, although they were divorced only in 1932.

+Her partnership with Martínez Sierra was personal as well as professional.
+(He was characterised by one source as "an even more unsuitable man").

+Martínez Sierra was married to the feminist writer and activist, María Lejárraga, who was understood to help her husband with his plays: there are suggestions from some quarters that she wrote them.
+Lejárraga never agreed to a divorce, although Martínez Sierra and Bárcena cohabited openly.
+Maria took to describing herself, just as openly, as her husband's widow.